I’m Tadhg Coakley, I’m from Mallow, living in Cork. I’m a writer.

 You can reach me at firstname.lastname@example.org most days.

-Here’s me with three other writers after my reading Cork International Short Story Festival.
+Here’s me with three other writers after my reading at the Cork International Short Story Festival in September, 2017.
 From left: Mary Rose McCarthy, Anne O’Leary (winner of the competition), myself, and Billy O’Callaghan (judge and moderator of the reading).